Haut-de-Cagnes – place du Château

 Exhibition of 40 portraits of the famous cabaret singer, Suzy Solidor, painted by famous artists: Foujita, Kisling, Laurencin, Lempicka, Picabia, Van Dongen…

-In its original conception, this fortress built around 1300 by Rainier Grimaldi, Lord of Cagnes and Admiral of France, is only intended for watch and defense.
+The original design of this fortress, built around 1300 by Rainier Grimaldi, Seigneur de Cagnes and Admiral of France, was intended solely for watch and defense.

-It is from this period that the transformations visible from the outside date: the monumental double-flight staircase, the monumental door with marble frame surmounted by a balcony of honor, and the large windows that replaced the archways.
+It is from this period that the transformations visible from the outside date: the monumental double-flight staircase, the monumental marble-framed door surmounted by a balcony of honor, and the large windows that have replaced the archways.

 Acquired by the city in 1937, it became a municipal museum in 1946 and was classified as a historical monument in 1948.
 Today, it serves as a sumptuous setting for the collections of the Musée de l’Olivier, the Solidor Donation and numerous temporary exhibitions of contemporary art.